You Have to Be Beautiful

 You Have to Be Beautiful (Schön muß man sein) is a 1951 German musical comedy film directed by Ákos Ráthonyi and starring Sonja Ziemann, Willy Fritsch and Anny Ondra.
 The film's sets were designed by art director Mathias Matthies.
 It was Ondra's final film apart from a brief cameo role in The Affairs of Julie.

 It was made at the Wandsbek Studios of the Hamburg-based Real Film.

 Plot

-Impresario Zwickel (Rudolf Platte) fears for the preview of the new operetta.
+Impresario Zwickel fears for the preview of the new operetta.
 One day remains to complete the fragmentary opus.
 The complete finale is missing.
-While Zwickel is plodding to bring the dawdling composer duo Jupp (Willy Fritsch) and Juppi (Hardy Krüger) Holunder up to speed, there is mobbing going on behind the scenery: chorister Maria Schippe (Sonja Ziemann) accuses diva Rose (Anny Ondra) of striking false notes.
+While Zwickel is plodding to bring the dawdling composer duo Jupp and Juppi Holunder up to speed, there is mobbing going on behind the scenery: chorister Maria Schippe accuses diva Rose of striking false notes.
 When the offended star refuses to enter the stage, Maria gets her great chance.